Cartledge History, Family Crest & Coats of Arms

 Early Origins of the Cartledge family

 The surname Cartledge was first found in Nottingham where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Cartledge family

 This web page shows only a small excerpt of our Cartledge research.
-Another 234 words (17 lines of text) are included under the topic Early Cartledge History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Cartledge History in all our PDF Extended History products and printed products wherever possible.